Reflection Resources for Experiential Learning

 Action research cycle

-Another cylical process, the action research cycle is a cristial self-reflective process, but can be done with others.
+Another cyclical process, the action research cycle is a self-reflective process that can be done alone or with others.
 As you go through the steps of Plan, Act, Observe, and Reflect, you should be identifying problems or challenges and iterating on the overall experience to improve it.
 Source: Dickens, L., & Watkins, K. (1999)